-Curious how to cure sleep apnea?
-For starters, it's important to understand the connection to GERD, and to acid reflux in general, even silent reflux.
+Curious about how you cure sleep apnea and GERD?
+For starters, it's important to understand the connection between the sleep disorder and acid reflux, including silent reflux.

 Over the course of my career, I’ve continued to make observations and perform studies that link respiratory reflux to many respiratory diseases, now including sleep apnea.